 - Last updated:

-The garden plays an important role in saving rare and endangered plant species.
-Some of these species are found growing naturally on the site, while others have been planted.
+The plant collection plays an important role in saving rare and endangered plant species.
+Some of these species are found growing naturally on site, while others have been planted.

 Twenty of the forty-two species that are listed as rare or endangered in the Maroochy area are now protected in the gardens.
 Twenty-seven other rare or endangered species from the South East Queensland bioregion also grow here.
 Information on some of the rare and threatened flora of Sunshine Coast area conserved in Maroochy Regional Bushland Botanic Garden is available.